budkit/budkit-docs/README.md

     }

 And that's it.
+Visit `/path/to/docs/index.php` to begin reading.
 If you will like to save static html output. use `/path/to/docs/index.php?save=true`.
 Make sure that the process running this script can write to the parent directory of the source files. e.g. if documenting `/framework/src` make sure it can read/write into `/framework` to create `/framework/docs`

 The Budkit framework reference uses this library  [budkit/framework API](http://budkit.github.io/budkit-framework/Budkit/Application/Instance.php.html)